google/orthotope/README.md

 ## Multi-dimensional arrays

 Each array has a number of elements of the same type, and a *shape*.
-The shape can be described by a list of integers that gices the size foir each of the dimensions.
-E.g. the array shape `[2,3]` is a 2x3 matrix, and the shape `[]` is a single value (a scalar).
+The shape can be described by a list of integers that gives the size for each of the dimensions.
+E.g. the array shape `[2,3]` is a 2x3 matrix (2 rows, 3 columns), and the shape `[]` is a single value (a scalar).
 The number of dimensions is called the *rank* of the array.

 The shape may or may not be part of the type, depending on which version of the API you use.